Kenyan National Super League: Competition

 There are 20 clubs in the Kenyan National Super League.
-During the course of a season, each club plays the others twice (a double round-robin system): once at their home stadium and once at that of their opponents, for a total of 38 games.
-Teams receive three points for a win and one point for a draw, with no points awarded for a loss.
+The season is scheduled as a double round-robin system, with each team playing every other team twice, once at home stadium and once as visitors, for a total of 38 games.
+Teams receive three points for a win, one point for a draw, and zero points for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 At the end of each season, the club with the most points is crowned champion.
 If points are equal, the goal difference and then goals scored determine the winner.
 If still equal, the ordering is determined by their head-to-head records.
-If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.
-The top two teams are promoted to the Premier League while the third ranked team takes part in a promotion/relegation playoff with the 16th placed team in the Premier League.
-In the same way, the bottom two teams of the National Super League are relegated to Division One, with the top two teams from both Division One zones promoted in their place.
+If there is a tie for the championship, for relegation, or for qualification to other competitions, a playoff match at a neutral venue decides rank.
+The top two teams are promoted to the Premier League, while the third ranked team takes part in a promotion/relegation playoff with the 16th placed team in the Premier League.
+Similarly, the bottom two teams of the National Super League are relegated to Division One, with the top two teams from both Division One zones promoted in their place.